utnet-org/utility/docs/practices/testing/README.md

 We have a python library that allows one to create and run python tests.

-To run python tests, from the `framework` repo the first time, do the following:
+To run python tests, from the `unc-infra. repo the first time, do the following:

 ```shell
 cd pytest